BadAsstronaut/personal-site-hugo/content/resume/index.md

 - CI/CD administration and configuration
 - Infrastructure as Code (IaC)
 - Docker/containerization; docker-compose
-- SQL and NoSQL database administration
+- SQL and NoSQL database design and administration
 - Product implementation and engineering best practices

 ---